 There are certain principles that every guitar player should consider tackling to help evolve their playing to the next level.
 Some concepts and techniques are harder than others, and take quite a bit of work to master.
 However, in the end you will be glad you took the extra time to learn the principles outlined below, as they will make you a better guitarist and a better musician.
 Go slowly at first and don't overwhelm yourself.
 These are processes that take time, remember that your playing is an evolution.
-Take stock in your playing and see if you are deficient in one or more of these areas.
-You will get more benefit from practicing what is difficult for you than what comes easy.
+Take stock in your playing and see if you are deficient in one or more of these areas and then really work hard on getting each up to speed.
 Keep honing your skills, refining your art, and stay positive!